Punktum-dk/das-service-specification/README.md

   - Removed obsolete data sheet

 - 1.3 2016-06-09
-  - Added link to demo client, also available on Github
+  - Added link to demo client, also available on GitHub

 - 1.2 2016-04-19
   - Filled in data in the data sheet, more information will follow